musesum/Tr3/README.md

 - Future support for `TensorFlow/MLIR`

 Works well within XCode IDE
+- syntax highlighting similar to Swift
-- special attention to syntax highlighting and code folding in XCode
+- code folding of hierarchy works
-- Tr3 script follows Swift idiom

 Cross between Swift and Json
+- Tr3 syntax follows Swift idiom
-- no parsing conveniences like `;` and `,` that obfuscate Human readability
+- eliminates`;` and `,` which obfuscates readability
 - intermediate step between scripting and compiling

 #### Amorphous computation:

-While the visitor pattern naturally maps to multithreading on a traditional CPU, it also maps to neuromorphic computing, where each node is its own processor, comparing its ID with the visitors ID and refusing to activate if already visited.
-Somewhat akin to the McCoullough-Pitts neural model, which models a refractory period.

-A future version of Tr3 will refractory periods at the node level.
+Visitor pattern for multithreading
+- each Visitor set replaces a stack
+- possible to replace Threadgroup in compute shader?

+Amorphous threading
+- multiple visitors may converge and emanate from single node
+- convergence may occur in parallel

+Competing threads (future version)
+- node may enforce a refractory period
+- node may choose to aggregate or separate multiple visitors at a time
+- somewhat akin to McCoullough-Pitts model of inhibitory synapses
+- somewhat akin to biological Axons with 5K-30K synapses
+- test conjecture regarding similarities to neocortex.

 # Future

 #### parsing

 - Better error trapping for parsing errors
 - Merge with Par, where modified BNF becomes a value type
 - Command line interpreter to create and manipulate graphs